Floating Point

 We will use one bit for the sign, and split the others between bits for the significand (frac) and the exponent (exp).

-A double precision floating point value (a C double) uses 64 bits: 1 for s + 11 for exp + 52 for frac:
+A double precision floating point value (a C double) uses 64 bits: 1 for s, 11 for exp, and 52 for frac:

-A single precision floating point value (a C float) uses 32 bits: 1 for s + 8 for exp + 23 for frac.
+A single precision floating point value (a C float) uses 32 bits: 1 for s, 8 for exp, and 23 for frac.

 IEEE 754 bits